Drew Scott and New Wife Linda Phan Are Already Talking About Property Babies: ‘We’re Excited to Start That Chapter of Our Lives’

 Newlyweds Drew Scott and Linda Phan have babies on the brain!

 The Property Brothers star, 40, and his longtime love, 33, tied the knot in a lavish Italian ceremony on Saturday.
-Although they just made things official as husband and wife, the couple are already planning their future family.
+Although they just made things official as husband and wife, the couple is already planning their future family.

 “We’re excited to have kids,” the HGTV realtor says in this week’s issue of PEOPLE.
 “I think Linda and I will be great parents, and we’re excited to start that chapter of our lives.”

 His twin brother and co-host, Jonathan, is in total agreement.
 “I couldn’t think of two more wonderful people to be parents,” he says.
 “I’m waiting for the day that I hear the announcement that they’re going to have kids.
 Wow, that’d mean I’m an uncle!
-That’ll take someone me getting used to.”
+That’ll take some getting used to.”

 Drew and his bride — a former architectural designer turned creative director for Drew and Jonathan’s company, Scott Brothers Global — have even set aside a little space in their new home in Los Angeles for their property babies.